Why Don't You Know? Evaluating the Impact of Uncertainty Sources on Uncertainty Quantification in LLMs: Dataset Creation

-Finally, we compile question triplets, discarding any triplet in which a question was rejected at any stage of generation.
-This yields 539 questions per uncertainty type (1,617 total), with clearly separated uncertainty sources and consistent structure and domain across all three types.
-With 539 questions per type, the dataset is sufficiently large to detect moderate effect sizes in generation quality, uncertainty estimate distributions, and evaluation metrics, and the balanced design ensures fair comparison across uncertainty sources.
-Prompts used for generation and annotator guidelines are provided in Appendix~\ref{sec:dataset_construction}.
+Finally, we compile question triplets, discarding any triplet in which a question was rejected at any stage.
+This yields 539 questions per uncertainty type (1,617 total), with uncertainty sources introduced in a controlled way and consistent structure and domain across all three types.
+The balanced design ensures fair comparison across uncertainty sources.
+Prompts and annotator guidelines are provided in Appendix~\ref{sec:dataset_construction}.